▪︎ CLP

 CLP Regulation:

-ECHA has updated the CLP guidelines to include the new hazard classes for endocrine disruptors and chemicals with long-lasting effects for the first time.
-The guidelines are an important guide for companies when assessing substances.
+The ECHA has updated its CLP guidelines and, for the first time, included new hazard classes for endocrine disruptors and chemicals with long-term effects.
+The guidance is an important resource for companies evaluating substances.

 Industry demands clarity

-The industry has long struggled with the uncertainty of how exactly the classification criteria should be applied, especially for endocrine disrupting chemicals.
-In fact, the urgency is great, as companies must evaluate new substances with regard to their endocrine disrupting properties and label them accordingly from May 1, 2025 in accordance with EU Regulation 2023/707.
-The industry also sees the lack of reliable data on endocrine disruptors as a problem.
+Industry has long struggled with the uncertainty of exactly how to apply the classification criteria - especially for endocrine disrupting chemicals.
+In fact, the need for clarity is urgent.
+As of May 1, 2025, companies must evaluate and label new substances in light of their endocrine disrupting properties according to EU Regulation 2023/707 (see Chapter 4.3.2.5).
+The industry also sees problems in the lack of reliable data on substances that have an endocrine disrupting effect.

 "Learning-by-doing approach

-As there is a lack of experience with the risk assessment of substances with endocrine and long-term effects, ECHA favors a "learning by doing" approach.
-The Committee for Risk Assessment (RAC), which will issue opinions on endocrine disruptors from 2025, will play a key role in this.
+Given the lack of experience with the risk assessment of substances with endocrine and long-term effects, the ECHA favors a learning-by-doing approach.
+The Committee for Risk Assessment (RAC), which will issue opinions on endocrine disruptors starting in 2025, will play a key role in this process.

-The guidance covers the classification of chemicals that are known to have endocrine disrupting effects on human health and the environment (Category 1) and those that are suspected of having endocrine disrupting effects (Category 2).
-There should be a biologically plausible link between the endocrine activity and the adverse effect.
-Consequently, all substances of very high concern due to their endocrine disrupting properties should be classified as Category 1 endocrine disrupting chemicals under the CLP Regulation.
+The guidance covers classification of chemicals with known endocrine-disrupting effects on human health and the environment (category 1) and those suspected of having endocrine-disrupting effects (category 2).
+A biologically plausible link between endocrine activity and adverse effects should exist.
+Consequently, all substances of very high concern because of their endocrine-disrupting properties should be classified as category 1 endocrine disruptors according to the CLP Regulation.

-Endocrine disrupting chemicals, also known as endocrine disruptors (EDs), are synthetic substances that act like the body's own hormones.
-They can therefore disrupt important developmental processes in the body and damage health.
-The best-known synthetic substances with an endocrine effect include bisphenol A and certain phthalates.
-Surfactants such as nonylphenol or some flame retardants from the group of polybrominated diphenyl ethers and polychlorinated biphenyls (PCBs) can also have hormone-like effects in the body.
+Endocrine-disrupting chemicals, also known as endocrine disruptors (EDs), are synthetic substances that mimic the body’s own hormones.
+They can disorder important developmental processes in the body and damage health.
+Some of the best-known synthetic substances with endocrine-disrupting effects are bisphenol A or certain phthalates.
+Surfactants such as nonylphenol or some flame retardants from the group of polybrominated diphenyl ethers and polychlorinated biphenyls (PCBs) can also have a hormone-like effect on the body.

 Together with you, we analyze the status quo and plan the necessary steps.
 We will also advise you on the correct implementation of the labeling requirements.
 Please feel free to contact us at sales@kft.de.